Tomah Area Montessori School Questions

 How do I enroll my child in the Tomah Area Montessori School?

-The enrollment for the 2016-2017 school year is from now until March 16, 2016.
-Waiting lists for each grade are being maintained for grades K-3, and if there are more applicants than vacancies in 4K a lottery will be held after the March 16, 2016 deadline.
-All students will need to complete the TAMS Admission Form below.
+Enrollment forms are found on the TAMS home page.
+Waiting lists for each grade are being maintained for grades 4K-1, and if there are more applicants than vacancies in 4K, a lottery will be held after the Open Enrollment deadline.
 If your child is not currently enrolled in the Tomah Area School District, you will need to enroll them at the District Office.

 Students who do not live in the Tomah Area School District will need to follow the DPI Open Enrollment application procedures.
 Information and an application can be found online from the Department of Public Instruction's open enrollment website at http://dpi.wi.gov/sms/psctoc.html.